A collector update.

 I had to keep the car in Neutral and give it gas at every stop light to avoid triggering misfire protection.
 The M5 is my daily - I grew aggravated.

-All along, Sal and I focused on the plenum.
+All along, we focused on potential leaks from plenum.

 We went down a rabbit hole.